AvolitesLtd/TitanManual/docs/quick-start/patching-fixtures.md

 Set <Keys.SoftKey>DMX Line</Keys.SoftKey> and <Keys.SoftKey>Address</Keys.SoftKey>.
 Console will automatically set these if you don't change them.

-Press buttons in the Fixtures window to patch the fixture, or patch fixtures on faders (except the main playback faders) by pressing the blue select button (See [Patching Fixtures or Dimmers](../patching/patching-new-fixtures-or-dimmers.md)).
+Press buttons in the Fixtures window to patch the fixtures (See [Patching Fixtures or Dimmers](../patching/patching-new-fixtures-or-dimmers.md)).

-To patch a number of dimmers or fixtures at once, draw a selection box over buttons on the screen, or on physical buttons hold down first select button and press last in range.
+To patch a number of dimmers or fixtures at once, draw a selection box over buttons on the screen.
 Or, set <Keys.SoftKey>Quantity</Keys.SoftKey> in the patch menu.

-To change DMX address or line, use <Keys.SoftKey>Repatch Fixtures</Keys.SoftKey> (see [Repatch Fixtures](../patching/changing-the-patch.md#fixture-exchange)).
+To change DMX address or line once patched, use <Keys.SoftKey>Repatch Fixtures</Keys.SoftKey> or the Patch View screen as described below.

+To replace/exchange/morph fixtures with similar fixtures, patch new fixture onto same button(s) as old fixture and select <Keys.SoftKey>Exchange Fixture</Keys.SoftKey>  (see [Exchange Fixture](../patching/changing-the-patch.md#fixture-exchange)).
+Titan will try to map similar attributes or you can do this yourself.

 ## View fixture patch